-- In a hot cast iron skillet, or othr oven proof skillet, melt the butter.
+- In a hot cast iron skillet, or other ovenproof skillet, melt the butter.

-- Add onions, garlic, salt and pepper and mushrroms.
+- Add onions, garlic, salt and pepper and mushrooms.

 - Pour egg and milk mixture over the veggies.

-- Place in oven and allow to bake for 45 minutes.
+- Place in the oven, and allow to bake for 45 minutes.